A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 View inside Terminal 21, Bangkok, Thailand

-We are rarely proponents of spending time in malls while traveling, with the exception of Bangkok…and it’s not for the shopping!
+We are rarely proponents of spending time in malls, but it’s not for the shopping!
 A trip to the mall in Bangkok comes down to one incredible thing: Cool, crisp, delightful air conditioning.

 Okay, to be honest, it’s really two things; many malls also have stellar food courts that dish up cheap, local Thai eats!

-That said, serious shoppers will delight in visiting the Bangkok shopping malls.
-Each mall is dedicated to a certain type of product – whether it be cheap clothes (MBK), upscale designers (Paragon) or electronics (Pantip Plaza).
+That said, serious shoppers will delight.
+Each venue is dedicated to a certain type of product – whether it be cheap clothes (MBK), upscale designers (Paragon) or electronics (Pantip Plaza).

-Some malls are designed with a theme in mind, like Terminal 21.
+Some are designed with a theme in mind, like Terminal 21.
 The airport and destination themed mall is complete with a ‘pilot’ that salutes you on your way in!
-More information on Bangkok Malls here

 Mural in Bangkok, Thailand

-To get between several different malls, visitors can use the OneSiam Skywalk – a raised walkway the runs below the BTS Skytrain in Bangkok’s central shopping district.
+To get between several different malls, visitors can use the OneSiam Skywalk.
+This raised walkway runs below the BTS Skytrain in the central shopping district.

-Note: The elevated and free OneSiam Skywalk is not to be confused with the King Power Mahanakhon Glass Observation Deck, which is also called Skywalk, that offers unsurpassed views and requires a ticket.
+Note: The elevated and free OneSiam Skywalk is not to be confused with the King Power Mahanakhon Glass Observation Deck, which requires a ticket.

 Cowboy Soi in Bangkok, Thailand